cqels/CQELS4J/README.md

 # Standalone CQELS Engine in Java
-This under-development version is the next generation of [ prototyped CQELS engine released in 2013](https://github.com/cqels/CQELS-1.x), it will be released by June, 2020 with following features:
+This under-development version is the next generation of [ prototyped CQELS engine released in 2013](https://github.com/cqels/CQELS-1.x), it will be released by Setemter, 2020 with following features (delayed due to pademic situation):

 1. Support recommended Syntaxes of [RSP Community Group] (https://www.w3.org/community/rsp/)
 2. Support CEP operators